Parinay-raya/Parinay-raya/README.md

 # Hi there!
-I'm Yoruba Dine 👋
+I'm Parinay Raya👋

 I'm a passionate and dedicated final-year Master of Computer Application (MCA) student from MITM College, holding a 7.7 CGPA.
 I love exploring different dimensions of technology and pushing the limits of what I can create.
 Below, you'll get a glimpse of my journey, skills, and the projects I've built along the way.